luiscoelhodev/ng-backend-assignment/README.md

 5. If you want to build the project, run ```npm run build```, which will create the *'./dist'* folder and run ```npm run start``` to run the built project with the *'index.js'* file.

 ## API Resources
-There's a filled called *'ng-assignment-insomnia-collection.json'* in *'./assets'* that can be imported into Insomnia (https://insomnia.rest/download), a famous open-source API client, which contains a collection of all of this project's endpoints.
+The file *'./assets/ng-assignment-insomnia-collection.json'* can be imported into Insomnia (https://insomnia.rest/download), a famous open-source API client, which contains a collection of all of this project's endpoints.
 You can take advantage of this tool and save time send your requests.
 ### Endpoints:

 1. Auth